-- (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - - the contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - there is no reason to believe that such contract was not validly procured; - there are demonstrable discounts or benefits to do so; and - That other organ of state and the provider have consented to such procurement in writing. - (2) Subparagraphs (1)(c) and (d) do not apply if - (a) A municipal entity procures goods or services through a contract secured by its parent municipality; or - (b) A municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality.
+- (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - - the contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - there is no reason to believe that such contract was not validly procured; - there are demonstrable discounts or benefits to do so; and - that other organ of state and the provider have consented to such procurement in writing. - (2) Subparagraphs (1)(c) and (d) do not apply if - - (a) a municipal entity procures goods or services through a contract secured by its parent municipality; or secured by its parent municipality; or - (b) a municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality.